dnulnets/consent/README.md

 - Consent - A contract that is created by person B or entityt B for a specific person A, purpouse, language and country.
 Person A can then agree, disagree or defer the decision on whether to agree or not.
 If this consent exists and is agreed upon then person B or entity B is allowed to execute its purpouse in connection to person A.

+A couple of node javascripts to setup the ethereum blockchain, initiate a ConsentFactory and try out various use cases on the contracts.

+## What needs to be done

+This is just a few items that needs to be sorted out:
+- Develop a GUI for the consent handling for both person A, person B and entity B.
+- How to handle integrity, i.e. wether or not a person has agreed or not is considered personal data.
+Maybe even the consent in itself.
+- Is PoA the way to go, and if so who is the Authority in this case?
+- Identity and proof of identity of the person is needed in the end.
+- Signature, how to handle that on the consent or is it enough as it is?